exasol/project-keeper/doc/requirements/design.md

 Rationale:

 * This avoids re-inventing the wheel.
-* The plugin supports excluding dependencies from the upgrade that could cause problems using the [`<excludes>`](https://www.mojohaus.org/versions/versions-maven-plugin/use-latest-releases-mojo.html#excludes) configuration.
+* The plugin supports excluding dependencies from the update that could cause problems using the [`<excludes>`](https://www.mojohaus.org/versions/versions-maven-plugin/use-latest-releases-mojo.html#excludes) configuration.

 Covers:
 * [`dsn~update-dependencies-mode~1`](#update-dependencies-mode)